jmitchtx/sinatra-tv/README.md

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the (COPYING)[COPYING] file for more details.
+See the [COPYING](COPYING) file for more details.